hebergus/splunk_ES_xtras/README.md

 # splunk_ES_xtras
-A Splunk "app" which includes xtras that don't come with ES itself and have been requested by many customers on my years of at Splunk PS
+A Splunk "app" which includes xtras that don't come with ES itself and have been requested by many customers on my years of at Splunk PS<br>
+Not yet in splunkbase but working on it

 # What does it adds?
 At the moment the following items are part of this app:<br>